 Launched in 2014 with the aim of supporting Widening Participation in local Coventry schools, the Performance and Pedagogy project places an MA student at a host secondary school where they devise and deliver a performance-based module that examines a play by William Shakespeare.
-Starting in October and running until the beginning of April, the Performance and Pedagogy project is an opportunity for students enrolled on any of the 4 MA programmes in the English and CLS Department at Warwick to enhance career prospects and gain experience in teaching, devising theatre, classroom management, Widening Participation and course design.
-This project is suitable for MA students with a proven interest in practical theatre and education who show an ongoing intellectual commitment to these areas.
-To support their involvement in this project, the successful MA student will receive a £8,000 bursary.
+Starting in late October and running until the end of March, the Performance and Pedagogy project is an opportunity for students enrolled on any of the 4 MA programmes in the English and CLS Department at Warwick to enhance career prospects and gain experience in teaching, devising theatre, classroom management, Widening Participation and course design.
+This project is suited to an MA students with a proven interest in practical theatre and education who shows an ongoing intellectual commitment to these areas.
+To support their involvement in this project, the successful MA student will receive a £4,000 bursary.

-The project begins in earnest at the start of the autumn term.
+The project begins in earnest in late October.
 After induction, the tutor will initially observe lessons in their host school and meet the two Year 8 classes they will be teaching, quickly graduating to a supporting role in which they will take responsibility for portions of the lesson before leading entire lessons.
 During the first term, the tutor will work closely with their school link teachers and host classes, following the school’s English curriculum and planning for the performance module.
 After Christmas, when the tutor returns for the second term, they will take full responsibility for teaching their new performance module.
 The first part of the module is intended to be a practical exploration of the themes, characters and language of the play through a ‘No chairs’ approach and the second part of the module provides the opportunity for pupils to create their own performances inspired by work produced in earlier practical lessons.
-The project culminates in a showcase of these performance pieces to an audience of parents and carers at the Warwick Arts Centre in late March.
+The project culminates in a showcase of these performance pieces to an audience of parents and carers at the Warwick Arts Centre in late March – usually 1-2 weeks after the end of Warwick’s term.
 Throughout the course, the MA student receives support and training from both Warwick and school teaching staff, although tutors will find themselves in the position of leading classes in a very short space of time, and should therefore be prepared to take an active role from the start.

 The Performance and Pedagogy project represents a serious professional commitment, with the MA student tutor responsible for developing and delivering an ambitious performance-based scheme of work targeted at pupils in Year 8.
-The student tutor can expect to be in school twice a week for part days (approximately 2 hours) across two full academic terms, with a similar amount of planning and preparation time required outside of school hours.
+If the school timetable allows, the bursary recipient will teach both classes on one day and also meet with the link teachers for planning and feedback meetings; however, it is possible that instead they may need to attend school for two part days each week.
 Additional training and development sessions take place at key points in the course with a member of academic staff and the Widening Participation Officer at Warwick.

 The school is located in the north of Coventry, approximately 30 minutes from the city centre by bus.
 The bursary recipient will be responsible for organising and funding their transport to and from school.